agathoklisx/libved/README.md

   These correspond to 'A'-'Z' and 'a'-'z' respectively.

-/* File operation mode
+  File operation mode.
    This is triggered with 'F' in normal mode and for now can:
      - validate current buffer for invalid sequences
      - write this file
+     - compile this file with tcc C compiler
+     - interpret this file

-   As an extension and if elinks browser is install, can open this file in a running elinks instance.
+   As an extension and if elinks browser is installed, it can open this file in a running elinks instance.

-/* Command line mode:
+  Command line mode:
    (note) Commands do not get a range as in vi[like], but from the command line switch --range=.
 Generally speaking the experience in the command line should feel more like a shell and specifically the zsh completion way.